 For all proceedings initiated after August 31, 2010, all teachers eligible for career status have the right to a hearing before the board if the superintendent recommends that the board not grant the teacher career status for any reason other than a reduction in force.
-By no later than May 15, the superintendent shall provide written notice to the teacher of the superintendent's intent to recommend not granting career status and of the teacher's right, within 10 days of receipt of the superintendent's recommendation, (1) to request and receive written notice of the reasons for the superintendent's recommendation and the information that the superintendent may share with the board to support the recommendation; and (2) to request a hearing if the superintendent recommends that the board not grant career status for any reason other than a reduction in force.
-The failure to file a timely request within 10 days shall result in a waiver of the right to this information and any right to a hearing.
+By no later than May 15, the superintendent shall provide written notice to the teacher of the superintendent's intent to recommend not granting career status and of the teacher's right, within 10 days of receipt of the superintendent's recommendation, (1) to request and receive written notice of the reasons for the superintendent's recommendation and the information that the superintendent may share with the board to support the recommendation; and (2) to request a hearing if the superintendent recommends that the board not to grant career status for any reason other than a reduction in force.
+The failure to file a timely request within-the 10 days shall result in a waiver of the right to this information and any right to a hearing.
+If a teacher who is entitled to a hearing files a timely request, the superintendent shall provide the requested information and arrange for a hearing.
+At the hearing the teacher shall be permitted to submit supplemental information to the superintendent and board prior to the board making a decision or holding a hearing.
 If the teacher files a timely request for information, the superintendent shall provide the requested information within three calendar days and shall arrange for a hearing if one has been timely requested.
 The teacher shall be permitted to submit supplemental information to the board up to five calendar days before the hearing, or if the teacher has not requested a hearing, up to five calendar days before the board's decision whether to accept the superintendent's recommendation for nonrenewal.